 Capitol Park & Lagoon

 The Capitol Park and Lagoon is a provincial park located right in the heart of Bacolod City, Negros Occidental, in the Philippines.
-One of the landmarks of the park is the carabao (water buffalo) being reared by a woman.
-This carabao is located at the northern end of the lagoon.
+The park features a sculpture of a woman standing alongside a carabao (water buffalo) and a sculpture of a man pulling another carabao which are seen closely upon walking from both northern and southern ends of the lagoon.
 On the southern end, there is also another carabao sculpture being pulled by a man.

 Panaad Park and Stadium